 Programme in detail

 Options include performance, technology, audio-visual music, world music, and music industry.
-In Years Two and Three you focus in more detail on the areas (normally two) that interest you most (such as history, psychology, audio-visual, performance, or songwriting etc).
+In Years Two and Three you focus in more detail on the areas that interest you most (such as history, psychology, audio-visual, performance, or popular composition/song-writing).

 Department Key Facts